 Food and water are best added to the crate only after the dog is comfortable with its use.
 For adults, water should always be available.
 For puppies, only if they will be in the crate for more than a few hours.
 Choose non-tip bowls to avoid accidents and wet, uncomfortable bedding.

 For adults, food can be fed in or outside the crate.
-For puppies, feed outside the crate and on a regular schedule.
+For puppies, feed outside the crate and use an automatic dog feeder with a timer to ensure that they stick to a regular schedule.

 How long will crate training take?